-A: If cash flow is an issue, then a landlord may negotiate with a potential tenant.
+A: If cash flow is an issue, then a landlord may negotiate with a potential tenant to fund the build-out.
 In this case, the landlord converts the TI allowance to a cash allowance, paid upon execution of the lease.

 - Q: Does the tenant need the landlord’s approval to make improvements?

 A: Yes!
-The landlord wants to know that any changes will increase the commercial office space’s economic value.
-And it will make it more attractive to future tenants.
+The landlord wants to ensure that all changes will increase the commercial office space’s economic value.
+All changes should also make the space more attractive to future tenants.

 - Q: What if the tenant has a weak credit rating?
 Are there other factors that could persuade a landlord to provide a larger tenant improvement allowance?